fd0e/site-1/wiki/pages/tildeblogs.md

 1. `bb post`

-1. write a post (it will open your preferred $EDITOR for you)
+1. write a post (it will open your preferred $EDITOR for you, so make sure it's set)

 1. save, close, and then select from the bashblog menu choices